 TTY: 711.
-This number requires special telephone equipment and is only for people who and Grievances
+This number requires special telephone equipment and is only for people who

-Write: Blue Cross Blue Shield Healthcare Plan of Georgia - Medicare Advantage Appeals online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/ home.aspx.
+Write: Anthem Blue Cross Life and Health Insurance Company - Medicare Advantage online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/ home.aspx.

-Mailstop: OH0205-A537 4361 Irwin Simpson Rd Mason, OH 45040
+Appeals and Grievances Mailstop: OH0205-A537 4361 Irwin Simpson Rd Mason, OH 45040

-Medicare Website: You can submit a complaint about our plan directly to Medicare.
-To submit an
+Medicare You can submit a complaint about our plan directly to Medicare.
+To submit an Website: